 Best Resources for Rails

-August 21, 2009
+August 21, 2009 at 10:41 pm 4 comments

 These sites are extremely helpful for anybody starting out with Ruby on Rails:

 1 – Rails API.
 A must for getting any information about Rails methods, etc. Can be a bit overwhelming for a total newbie, but becomes vital for any intermediate developer.
-Sometimes the descriptions are not detailed enough or do not provide enough examples to “get it”, so additional search in google may be in order ;)
+Sometimes the descriptions are not detailed enough or do not provide enough examples to “get it”, so additional search in google may be in order πŸ˜‰

 2 – Ruby Docs.
 Unofrtunately Rails API doesn’t include the Ruby methods and classes descriptions, so you sort of need to move between the two, if you don’t remember if include? is a method of Rails or Ruby.